In computer and network design, some processes don’t have a backup due to an oversight by the designer.

 Emotions are important.
 They inform us why we do what we do.
 They’re beneficial when the task calls for directed effort.

 Other times, emotions aren’t helpful in the least.
-When you’re examining potential failing, emotions are often protecting self-image and cherished assumptions.
+When you’re examining potential failures, emotions often protect your self-image and cherished assumptions.
 Emotions can also get in the way when we’re designing systems.
 That’s why solid decision-making gets described with words like “dispassionate” and “level-headed.”

-You need to note the emotion.
+Note the emotion.
 Emotions underscore the reasons you’re doing something.
-Knowing why you’re doing something is usually pretty important.
+Knowing why you’re doing something is important.

 Emotions also help you gauge the appropriateness of action by helping you answer how you feel or how you would feel.